My Next Dinghy Project - Construction

 Well, I'm back from the trip and slowly getting back to projects.
 First up - the seats for the aft section.

-I used a couple pieces of 1/16" (3mm) Okoumé plywood to make up each of the sides of the aft seats.
+I laminated a couple pieces of 1/16" (3mm) Okoumé plywood to make up each of the sides of the aft seats.
 First, I figured out the shape of the top by cutting and fitting cardboard around the bow section as I lowered it into the stern half.
 From the cardboard, I made a couple plywood forms for each side - the darker crescent-shaped plywood pieces in the photo above.
 Then I laminated two pieces of the 1/16" plywood bent over the forms to make a ⅛" panel (shown here).
 I also laminated three ¾" wide strips of ¼" plywood to make ¾" x ¾" rails where the side meets the top.
 You can see the end of the rail sticking out in the bottom left corner.
 I cut the ¾" strips "across the grain" to make them easier to bend.
 They are temporarily screwed into the ends of the plywood form while the epoxy sets.

 Here, the sides and top are fit together and we are looking down at one of the joints where the rails meet.
 The blurry-looking spot is the top of the post which will be epoxied into the corner, upon which this joint then rests.
-The rail on the left is the one that was glued to the laminate (see photo to the left).
+The rail on the left is the one that was epoxied to the laminate (see photo to the left).
 I then notched that out to fit the three strips from the rail joining it here.
 This is before gluing everything with epoxy.

 I should have taken a photo of the glue-up.
 But it wasn't anything special..
 I found a nice, absolutely flat 2x10 plank.
 I laid the seat's tops on that (upside down).
 Then a couple cinder blocks to hold the plywood flat.
 Then I put a liberal amount of epoxy on the pieces that would become the rails and posts, as well as pre-coating the plywood where the rails would lie.
 I used thickened epoxy in the space where the posts meet the corners and a little where the curved rail meets the top (to take up any gap that might be there).
 I put everything together, checking that the sides were square to the top and used a few small sticks, sheetrock screws and clamps as necessary to hold everything together until the epoxy set.
 I then let it set up overnight.

 After the epoxy set, I put fillets on all the inside joints.
 I plan to cover the inside with a layer of 4oz. fiberglass cloth, so I beveled the edges of the rails and posts to make it easier for the cloth to bend around them.
-I had done that before gluing everything together, BTW.
+I did that before gluing everything together, BTW.
 I need to sand everything smooth yet.
 (Try clicking on the image for a better view)

 Now roughly fit in place.
 I've rounded over the corners with a ½" radius router bit - a milestone that I've been looking forward to a long, long time :-).